jyee/katacoda-scenarios/chaos-workshop/step6.md

 Congratulations, you've completely Chaos level 2!

-How did the Memebook respond to your Chaos?
-What new tasks should be created from your experiment?
-Let's take a moment to share those with the group.

 For the next experiment, you have a couple additional tools available to you on the Kubernetes node.

 - [stress-ng](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) is a stress testing tool that covers CPU, memory, I/O, and more.
 In addition to the [info page](https://wiki.ubuntu.com/Kernel/Reference/stress-ng), you can also reference the [man page](https://manpages.ubuntu.com/manpages/artful/man1/stress-ng.1.html).